hdc-arizona/graph-drawing-libraries-primer/notes-on-cola.md

 Note that the [Github repository for Cola.js has a Wiki](https://github.com/tgdwyer/WebCola/wiki) that documents some of the API.

-There's also the [API](https://ialab.it.monash.edu/webcola/doc/index.html) which lists the available functions without documentation.

 ## Getting Started & General tips

 ### Graph Format